A. Financial problems threaten the work.

 a.
 And at my table were one hundred and fifty Jews and rulers: Nehemiah not only did not take when he could have; he also gave when he didn’t have to.
 He received a lot of food from the king’s provisions, which he could have sold for his own profit.
 Instead, he gave them away to be the example of generosity – feeding as many as 150 people regularly.

 b.
 Yet in spite of this I did not demand the governor’s provisions: Nehemiah could have taken more (the governor’s provisions), but he didn’t.
-Therefore, Nehemiah was an example for what he did not take and for what he did not keep.
+Therefore, Nehemiah set an example by what he did not take and by what he did not keep.

 c.
 Because the bondage was heavy on this people: Nehemiah, in his own life, lived the way he told the nobles and rulers to live – to not take personal advantage of another’s need.
 He did what every godly leader must do: he never expected more of his followers than he expected of himself.

 3. (19) Nehemiah’s prayer, asking God to remember his good deeds.